tobitprince/Full-Stack-web-application-using-Spring-Boot-React-and-MySQL/README.md

 Spring Boot ( MVC, JPA, Hibernate) and Mysql Database to create the Backend application (Restful web service API) with and used React.js to create the frontend application with Material UI and React Hooks( useState, useEffect) with functional components.

-Also used fetch (you can use axios) for consuming REST API.
+Also used fetch for consuming REST API.